isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-service-description.md

 |Windows PowerShell  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |
 |Relatórios do Skype for Business online no centro de administração do Microsoft 365  <br/> |Não  <br/> |No<sup>4</sup> <br/> |No<sup>4</sup> <br/> |

 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 O cliente da área de trabalho do Lync Basic é um aplicativo instalado localmente que fornece recursos de presença, mensagens instantâneas e conferências para planos que incluem o Skype for Business online.
-O Microsoft 365 aplicativos para empresas e o Office 365 Enterprise E3 incluem o aplicativo completo do Skype for Business (Lync), que incluem recursos adicionais, incluindo suporte avançado para telefonia, &amp; recursos de conformidade de arquivamento.
+O Microsoft 365 aplicativos para empresas e o Office 365 Enterprise E3 incluem o aplicativo completo do Skype for Business (Lync), que incluem recursos adicionais, incluindo suporte avançado para telefonia, recursos de conformidade de arquivamento &amp; .
 A Skype for Business Online license must be assigned for each user.
-Para obter mais informações sobre os recursos do Lync Basic, consulte [tabelas de comparação de clientes de desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
+Para obter mais informações sobre os recursos do Lync Basic, consulte [Desktop Client Comparison Tables for Lync Server 2013](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> um usuário do plano 1 do Skype for Business online pode participar de uma sessão de compartilhamento se o usuário for convidado por um usuário do plano 2 do Skype for Business online.
 <br/> <sup>3</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.